flanksource/template-operator/README.md

 - **Simple** – Easy to use and quick to get started.
 - **Reconciliation based** – Changes are applied quickly and resiliently (unlike webhooks) at runtime.

+## Further reading

+This README replicates much of the content from [Simple, reconciliation-based runtime templating](/docs/template-operator-intro-part-1.md).

+For further examples, see part 2 in the series: [Powering up with Custom Resource Definitions (CRDs)](/docs/template-operator-intro-part-2.md).

 ### Alternatives

 There are alternative templating systems in use by the k8s community – each has valid use cases and noting the downsides for runtime templating is not intended as an indictment – all are excellent choices under the right conditions.